 Hi, this Steak Leek and Ale Pie has a golden pastry crust, under which are chunks of melting steak and leek sitting in a thick ale gravy.
 Homemade pie has to be at the top of my comfort food list.
-Long gone are the light, fresh salads of summer.
+While the light, fresh salads of summer have now passed.
 As soon as Autumn arrives, with it’s blustery gales I want proper, nourishing, hearty food.

 And I want, I need, this Steak Leek and Ale Pie.

 Take a look at that golden crust.
 It is so inviting, willing you to cut in and discover the melting chunks of steak and leek beneath, sitting in a pool of thick gravy made with the ale.
 While I know making pastry completely freaks some people out, it really is worth having a go.
-A recipe for this pastry can be found here.
+Also, you can find a recipe for the pastry here.

-When you have a little time, maybe at the weekend, I really would encourage you to make your own pastry.
-While it really isn’t as difficult as some believe and the rewards are very gratifying.
+As soon as you have a little time, maybe at the weekend, I really encourage you to make your own pastry.
+While it really isn’t as difficult as some believe, the rewards are very gratifying.
 Yet, if you cannot bring yourself to make your own pastry, then good quality, shop bought shortcrust or puff pastry will also work very well.

 Although I made this Steak Leek and Ale Pie for a mid-week meal, it will be replacing the occaisional roast on a Sunday too.
-It really is that good.
+Because, it really is that good.